Collectively enabling safer and more affordable prescriptions.

 Pharmacy Fill and PBM claims data include:

 Hospitals and other acute care settings interesting in gaining access to this service should contact a technology vendor that has been certified for the service.
-A list of certified vendors can be found here.
+A list of certified vendors can be found on the Suresripts Network Alliance connections page.
 If your hospital uses software from Epic, Meditech, or Siemens, contact Surescripts directly to learn more.